kprinceing/person-website/content/publication/journal-article-04/index.md

 summary: "This paper supersedes our previously circulated draft"

 tags:
-- This paper supersedes our previously circulated draft
+- This paper supersedes our previously circulated draft Sophistication and Cautiousness in College Applications
 featured: false

 # links: